 Here we go:

-Go ahead, get your feet wet.
+Go ahead, get your feet wet with these user friendly data browsers:

 - Epigenome Browser: For the UCSC genome browser fans.

 - NCBI: Did you know they had and epigenomics section?
+Explore, view, and download genome-wide maps of DNA and histone modifications from their diverse collection of epigenomic data sets

 - Ensembl: Now featuring ENCODE.